 You can laugh about how often those letters show up in the pictures if you want to… those have been our hottest sellers.
 That poor artisan has had to restock twice already in less than a month!

 Outside we brought everything we had and spread it about.

 Abbie and Gracie even collaborated on a sign to make everyone smile….

 I have talked about the look in the past tense, because if you walked into the shop today, everything would look completely different and a lot of what you see sold on opening day.
-We had our official ribbon cutting this past Friday and you can see the fun photos from that on our Facebook page (one of them shows our good-humored mayor kissing a pig).
-We have an Instagram too and would love to have you check that out as well if you’re so inclined.
+We had our official ribbon cutting this past Friday and you can find the fun photos from that on our Facebook page (one of them shows our good-humored mayor kissing a pig).
+We have an Instagram too and would love to have you check that out as well, if you’re so inclined.